 IB - 48 points with a minimum of 1 HL subject at grade 4 or above (with the remaining points to come from a combination of HL, SL and Core).

-GCSE Maths, English Language and Science at grade 4 or above (Grade C or above if taken prior to 2015).
+GCSE Maths, English Language and Science at grade 4 or above.

 When you complete your chosen degree you may apply for jobs/ further training in the industry/ service of your choice.
 Your career options will depend on your chosen degree from subjects including: Applied Biology, Astrophysics, Geography, Pharmaceutical Science, Environmental Studies, Sports Sciences and Nutrition.
 Some examples of eventual careers are: scientific work in the chemical and pharmaceutical industry; environmental science; teaching; management; and in the food industry and retailers.

 You'll spend an initial year gaining all the knowledge you need to progress to the first year of any of the University of Hertfordshire's Honours degrees.
 You will spend a majority of your time at North Hertfordshire College carrying out project and laboratory work.
 The lab sessions have been developed so you'll undertake practical activities in each of the science disciplines, while the project allows you to pursue a topic in your own chosen discipline.

 This module will give students the opportunity to plan and carry out a project approved by the module teaching team.
 The project must be a practical scientific investigation which will typically allow students to collect data and will usually involve several laboratory sessions.
 Students will be expected to carry out sufficient research on the investigation to plan an extended piece of practical work.
 These practicals should be risk assessed by the student who will then carry out the investigation demonstrating safe working within the laboratory environment.
 Students will present a project report and poster presentation, demonstrating appropriate IT skills, which will summarise their findings both from their research and the practical investigation usually leading to their conclusions and evaluation.